 What Not to Miss at the MN Renaissance Festival

-There are two main types of Entertainment: Stage Shows and Street performers.
+There are two main types of Entertainment at the Minnesota Renaissance Festival: Stage Shows and Street performers.
 The 16 stages allow for a variety of different entertainers to appear.
 You have your staples like the Danger Committee, Johnny Phoenix and the Puke and Snot.
 But there are new acts coming too.
 The shows range from Family Friendly to Loose Cannon.
 Plus everything in-between.
 One of the great parts about the shows is that they use audience participation, so it changes a bit each time.
 If you ever feel like the shows are getting dull, it’s because you aren’t changing the shows.
 I’ve been in this trap.
 But new acts come every year.

 While the Stage Shows are fun, the Street Entertainers are where I have most of my enjoyment.
 This is where I paid a man $1 to kick himself in the head, twice.
 Yep, you heard right.
 He told me he would show me a cool trick if I gave him a dollar.
 Then he kicked his own head.
 It happened so fast, I told him he couldn’t do it in slow motion.
 So he proved me wrong!
 Defiantly a two for one!
 There are also some fun puppeteers calling themselves the ‘Conversationalist’.
 They are a pair of puppets that will hold a conversation with anyone.
 Including my three-year old.